Best Masters Programs in Biomedical Science & Engineering with Scholarships in Europe

 Masters in Biomedical Technology – University of Tampere

 The Master’s Degree Programme (MDP) in Biomedical Technology is intended for students with a Bachelor’s degree in biological, computational or mathematical sciences who want to attain in-depth knowledge and hands-on skills in the crossroads of molecular biology, cell technology and bioinformatics with the focus on human health.

-The Master’s Degree Programme in Biomedical Technology at the University of Tampere provides multi-disciplinary education that combines natural sciences with technology with a specific focus on methods that have potential to advance human health.
+The Master’s Degree Programme in Biomedical Technology at the University of Tampere provides multi-disciplinary education that combines natural sciences with technology with a specific focus on methods that have the potential to advance human health.
 The programme brings together the expertise and methods in a large spectrum of natural, medical, and engineering sciences, including biology, chemistry, medicine, genetics as well as statistics, computational and data sciences.
 There are three options for specialization: molecular biology, cell technology, and bioinformatics.
 Visit the official program page to know more.

 MSc Biomedical Engineering – Chalmers University of Technology